 Systems Connect (an unincorporated joint venture between CPB Contractors and UGL Limited) is delivering Line-wide work, including: installing metro rail track, power systems, communications, signalling systems and infrastructure to turn the excavated tunnels into a working railway between Chatswood and Sydenham.
 Line-wide work also includes the permanent systems, services and buildings required for Sydney Metro operations between Chatswood and Bankstown.

 Good communication and effective exchange of reliable project information is vital to delivering the project safely, on time, and to specification.
 Systems Connect collaborates with many stakeholders and demonstrates effective exchange of reliable project information, including interface specifications and the associated interface hazard elements.
 This ensures such key project information is readily available and can be systematically developed by the key stakeholders in a timely manner.

-Hazard log information for the Line-wide Work scope.
+All information regarding the risks of interfaces should be available for the entire work scope.
+How do you achieve this?
 Outlining hazards and their mitigations was originally captured in spreadsheets, but managing spreadsheet content has its constraints.
 Adding to the challenge is a subset of hazards called interface hazards, which are closely related to the interfaces that evolve over time.
 The development and management of these hazards depends on contributions from other contractors also engaged in delivering the project.